workingDog/Taxii2LibScala/README.md

 See *build.sbt* for the code dependencies.

 Note: Java Cryptography Extension (JCE) Unlimited Strength is needed for TLS-1.2 https connections.
-With Java 1.8.0_152 to enable TLS-1.2 use the following code at the start of your app:
+With Java 1.8.0_152 and above to enable TLS-1.2 use the following code at the start of your app:

     Security.setProperty("crypto.policy", "unlimited")